gvp-study/CarND-Advanced-Lane-Lines/Advanced-Lane-Finding-Project.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-The main step in this process is to convert all the drawings done in the warped top down view back to the normal image coordinates using the warpPerspective() function with the inverse projection transform.
+The main step in this process is to convert all the drawings done in the warped top down view back to the normal image coordinates using the warpPerspective() function with the inverse projection transform Minv.
-I implemented this step in the lines 255 through 272 in my code in `find-lanes.py`   Here is an example of my result on a test image: Note that the radius of curvature and the offset from the center of the lane are also displayed.
+I implemented this step in the lines 283 through 284 in `find-lanes.py`   Here is an example of my result on a test image: Note that the radius of curvature and the offset from the center of the lane are also displayed.

 ![alt text][image10]